Frequently Asked Questions

 Title 14 of the Code of Federal Regulations (CFR) Part 91 specify a minimum altitude of 1,000 feet over congested areas, except when necessary for takeoff or landing.
 Helicopters may be operated at less than the minimum altitude, as long as the operation is conducted without hazard to persons or property on the surface.

 Can the city require aircraft to fly at higher altitudes?

 The Federal Aviation Administration (FAA) has the sole authority to control air traffic.
 Neither the City of San Diego nor the state of California can regulate the altitude, speed, direction, or location of aircraft in flight.
 If you have any questions about aircraft in flight, or wish to report unsafe flying, contact the local Flight Standards District Office (FSDO) at 858-502-9882.

 Can the airport put mandatory noise restrictions or procedures in place?

 The Airport Noise and Capacity Act of 1990 (ANCA) makes any airport use restriction subject to approval from the FAA.
 The FAA may approve a restriction if six statutory conditions are supported by substantial evidence.
 Those conditions are: (1) the restriction is reasonable, nonarbitrary, and nondiscriminatory; (2) the restriction does not create an undue burden on interstate or foreign commerce; (3) the restriction is not inconsistent with maintaining the safe and efficient use of navigable airspace; (4) the restriction does not conflict with a law or regulation of the United States; (5) an adequate opportunity has been provided for public comment on the restriction; and (6) the restriction does not create an undue burden on the national aviation system.

-Lindbergh Field has a curfew.
+San Diego International has a curfew.
 How are they allowed to have a curfew?

-Can the city establish noise limits at Brown Field?
+Can the City establish noise limits at Brown Field?

 How can aircraft fly quieter over neighborhoods?